30lm32/de-flink-sql-as-a-docker/README.md

 # Problems

 Please, note that we used `Apache's Flink Table APIs` to write the queries on `DataSet` rather than using `Apache's Flink DateSet APIs`.
+The results of the queries will be dumbing into `./data/output` as q1, q2, q3, q4, q5, respectively.
 ### Requirements
 Please, note that you need to install compatible `docker` and `docker-compose` version before using the service.
 You could see the version of `docker` and `docker-compose`, below.